For Non-Drinking Water Groundwater Withdrawal Reporting and Permitting:

 Bulk and bottled water suppliers of any size are required to obtain a Source Water Permit pursuant to the Environmental Protection Rules (EPR), using Chapter 21, the Water Supply Rule and the requirements of Chapter 24, the Groundwater Withdrawal Reporting and Permitting Rule.

-Existing groundwater withdrawals of greater than 20,000 gallons per day need to be reported on or before that date annually for the water usage during the preceding calendar (i.e., on or before September 1, 2010, the water usage for 2009 needs to be reported).
+Existing or new groundwater withdrawals of greater than 20,000 gallons per day need to be reported annually for the water usage during the preceding calendar (i.e., on or before September 1, 2010, the water usage for 2009 needs to be reported).
 A Groundwater Withdrawal Reporting Form (see below) needs to be submitted for each individual groundwater source each reporting year.

 A new or increased groundwater withdrawal of greater than 57,600 gallons per day from a single tract of land or place of business will need a Groundwater Withdrawal Permit.
 For previously unpermitted withdrawals, an increase in the rate of withdrawal after July 1, 2010 from a well or spring on a single tract of land or at a place of business of 25% of the baseline withdrawal or an increase of 57,600 gallons of groundwater withdrawn, whichever is smaller, will need a permit.
 The baseline withdrawal shall be the highest amount withdrawn by a person on a single tract of land or place of business within a 24 hour period between 1/1/2005 and 12/31/2010.